eveomett-states/Colorado/README.md

 # Colorado Election Shapefile

-This shapefile was processed by Professor Ellen Veomett and her student Arbie Hsu.
+This shapefile was processed by Professor Ellen Veomett and her student Arbie Hsu using the corresponding jupyter notebook.
+As part of the cleaning process, small rook adjacencies (under 30.5 m) were changed to queen adjacencies.

 # **Sources**